Yankees' Anthony Volpe gets real on void left by Juan Soto's departure

 The New York Yankees are defending American League Champions but have a massive hole in their lineup.
 Juan Soto left for a record-setting contract with the New York Mets.
 His 41 home runs and 109 RBIs will be missed regardless of their offseason additions.
 Yankees shortstop Anthony Volpe spoke about how much Soto will be missed in The Bronx.

-The Yankees did improve parts of their team after last year's World Series debacle.
+The Yankees did improve parts of their team after last year's World Series defeat.
 But Soto will be missed while he brings hope to their cross-town rivals.

 Who must step up for the Yankees in Juan Soto's absence?